ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 device without mistakes.

-The URI returned is a function of the AS, but the URI itself MAY be completely distinct from the URI the client instance uses to [request access](#request), allowing an AS to separate its user-interactive functionality from its back-end security functionality.
+The URI returned is a function of the AS, but the URI itself MAY be completely distinct from the grant endpoint URI that the client instance uses to [request access](#request), allowing an AS to separate its user-interactive functionality from its back-end security functionality.
 If the AS does not directly host the functionality accessed through the given URI, then the means for the interaction functionality to communicate